quavedev/eslint-config/README.md

   },
 ```

-Create in the root of your project a `prettier.config.js` file and paste this
+Create in the root of your project `prettier.config.js` file and paste this

 ```javascript
 module.exports = require('@quave/eslint-config-quave/prettier.config');
 ```

+Create in the root of your project `.prettierignore` file and paste this

+`.meteor`

 ## Usage